eic/drich-dev/README.md

 ## Building Modules
 - you must be in the EIC container (`opt/eic-shell`) and have environment variables set (`source environ.sh`)
 - build each repository, one-by-one, in order of dependences (see [flowchart](docDiagram.pdf) dependency graph)
-- instructions for the `reconstructions_benchmarks` repository are below
+- instructions for the `reconstruction_benchmarks` repository are below
 - build scripts, in recommended order:
 ```
 ./buildEICD.sh